clevertree/relay/README.md

 The web client (apps/client-web) now supports repository-defined UI via optional hook scripts and a layout component stored inside the served repository.
 When present, these scripts let each repository control how files are rendered, how search results are displayed, and how creation forms look — without requiring extra build steps or dependencies in the web client.

+**Important Principle:** The Relay client never defines or enforces repository data schemas.
+Only the repositories themselves define fields, file formats, and data structures within their hook scripts.
+The client only knows how to invoke hooks and render generic responses.

 Key concepts

 - Hook scripts (optional, inside the repo):
-  - `/template/hooks/get.mjs` — handles reading and rendering a file path.
+  - `/hooks/get.mjs` — handles reading and rendering a file path.
-  - `/template/hooks/query.mjs` — handles search/QUERY and renders results.
+  - `/hooks/query.mjs` — handles search/QUERY and renders results.
-  - `/template/hooks/put.mjs` — renders a Create form and performs PUT requests.
+  - `/hooks/put.mjs` — renders a Create form and performs PUT requests.
 - Layout (optional, inside the repo):
-  - `/template/ui/layout.mjs` or `/template/ui/layout.js` — a React component used to wrap hook-rendered content.
+  - `/ui/layout.mjs` or `/ui/layout.js` — a React component used to wrap hook-rendered content.
 If not present, the client falls back to its built-in `TemplateLayout`.
 - FileRenderer (built-in, client-web):
   - A simple component that renders response bodies by MIME-type (markdown, images, text, json, etc.).
 Repos can use it from hooks.

 How it works

-1) The Repo Browser attempts to load `/template/hooks/get.mjs` from the target socket before doing a direct fetch.
+1) The Repo Browser attempts to load `/hooks/get.mjs` from the target socket before doing a direct fetch.
 If found, the script is fetched and dynamically imported in the browser, and its `default` export is called with a context object.
 If not found, the browser falls back to a regular GET of the requested path.

 2) The same mechanism is used for search and creation:
-   - Search: a new Search box routes through `/template/hooks/query.mjs` if present.
+   - Search: a new Search box routes through `/hooks/query.mjs` if present.
-   - Create: a new Create button routes through `/template/hooks/put.mjs` if present.
+   - Create: a new Create button routes through `/hooks/put.mjs` if present.

-3) Layout selection: before invoking a hook, the client tries to load `/template/ui/layout.mjs` (or `.js`).
+3) Layout selection: before invoking a hook, the client tries to load `/ui/layout.mjs` (or `.js`).
 If available, it is used as the `Layout` component.
 Otherwise, `apps/client-web/src/components/TemplateLayout.tsx` is used.

 Hook execution context